15 Expats Talk about Health Insurance and Healthcare in Canada

 When we asked expats and global nomads about the quality of medical care in Canada, they replied:

 "You cannot get any health care without having permanent residency card which takes over 4 years and retired people are not even considered if you register online, as everyone is told to do.
 You can pay exorbitant out of pocket fees though.
 Over $500.
 Just to have your eye pressure taken by an ophthalmologist.
 The only health insurance you can get is travel insurance and emergency insurance at high prices.
 A small bottle of aspirin that costs less than $2.
 In the US, costs over $10.
 In Canada including 15 per cent tax.
-Although you can buy prescription medication while in the US cheaper in Canada through the mail, if you are living in Canada, it is difficult to even find a lot of medications because they say there is a big shortage here," said one expat living in Halifax.
+Although you can buy prescription medication while in the US cheaper in Canada through the mail, if you are living in Canada, it is difficult to even find a lot of medications because they say there is a big shortage here," remarked one expat living in Halifax.

 What are medical services in Canada like?